The Daily Californian Mobile App

 Customization Features

-Addressing Pain Point 4: The Explore Page
+Addressing Pain Point 4: A Screen Divided

 The Challenge